99 Nights in the Forest hero image

 Jungle Biome Part 1

-• Jungle Biome added as third random biome (alongside Snow, Volcanic)
+• Jungle Biome added as a third random biome (alongside Snow, Volcanic)

 Survivor Intel